Andrew Neal

 Topics interested in supervising

-I am keen to supervise PhD projects in critical security studies and critical terrorism studies.
-I would also to be happy to supervise projects which more broadly use post-positivist theories and methods.
-I have expertise in the relationship between politics and security, parliaments, Scotland and security, securitization theory, constructivism, critical theory and poststructuralism, and the works and methods of Michel Foucault.
+Prof. Neal is keen to supervise PhD projects in critical security studies broadly conceived.
+He has expertise in national security strategies, the relationship between politics and security, parliaments, Scotland and security, securitization theory, constructivism, critical theory and poststructuralism, and the works and methods of Michel Foucault.

 If you are interested in being supervised by Andrew Neal, please see the links below (open in new windows) for more information: